Three best friends … three single hearts … all turning thirty.

 The attraction sets off more fireworks than the Fourth of July.
 Yet, their relationship is riddled with issues neither one of them expected.
 Somewhere in the middle they must find a way to compromise or let go of a chance for love they may never find again.

-Available in ebook from Amazon.
+Available in both ebook and paperback from Amazon.
 Page down for short excerpt.

 Fall’s Redeeming Grace.
 I couldn’t stop after Jenny’s story.
 I just didn’t have the heart to leave Lauren Parker in such a horrible state of disgrace.
 (You’ll have to read Winter’s Magic to find out who she is) I’m hoping to wrap up the series early 2016, but it’s taking a lot of work to redeem this heroine.
 Stay tuned – you won’t want to miss her journey to finding forgiveness from those she’s hurt and love from the man she suddenly realizes she can’t live without.